-Chicago is well known for many reasons — its architecture, museums, beautiful open lakefront, rich social and political history, blues music, a storied professional sports history, and its diverse ethnic mix.
-There is a unique sport, though, one that’s been played by thousands of men and women of for generations for both fun and glory for over eight decades, a game that is truly unique to Chicago — 16-inch softball.
+Chicago is well known for many reasons — its architecture, museums, beautiful open lakefront, rich social and political history, blues music, a storied professional sports history, and diverse ethnic mix.
+There is a unique sport, though, one that’s been played by thousands of men and women for generations for both fun and glory for over eight decades, a game that is truly unique to Chicago — 16-inch softball.

 |A 1920s Official 16-inch League Softball.|

 |1920s Manufacturer Stamp.|

-16-inch was a perfect game for Chicago’s small neighborhood ball fields and cinder covered school playgrounds.
+16-inch was a perfect game for Chicago’s small neighborhood ball fields and cinder-covered school playgrounds.
 The ball didn’t travel as far as the smaller 12" and 14" softballs.
 And the absence of gloves benefited everyone in the tough economic times of the 1930s.
 Teams had only to chip in 10¢ a man for a new ball, and women took to the sport because it was less dangerous than a regular baseball.
-The sport was all-the-more appealing due to its being organized by families, community, and ethnic background at first.
+The sport was all the more appealing due to its being organized by families, community, and ethnic backgrounds at first.
 Then, teams were sponsored by the companies its players worked for — a tradition still largely followed today.

 The game of softball is enjoyed by millions of people around the world.
 This sport, for all ages, is played with different size diameter balls and with and without gloves.
 In Chicago, the most prevalent game played is slow pitch 16″ softball with no gloves.
-Many who have played different brands of softball feel 16″ is the best game of softball because it demands that every fielder must play defense (anyone can catch a ball with a glove) well or become a team liability.
-Offense play is like baseball; few runs are due to home runs and it’s basically hit’em where they ain’t and moving runners is a normal strategy.
+Many who have played different brands of softball feel 16″ is the best game of softball because it demands that every fielder play defense (anyone can catch a ball with a glove) well or become a team liability.
+Offense play is like baseball; few runs are due to home runs, and it’s basically hit’em where they ain’t, and moving runners is a normal strategy.
 It’s a great game with a unique history.